Prasun-Bajpai/promotion-api-bdd-demo/README.md

 * Intellij IDEA/Eclipse
 * Java JDK 8+
 * JDK and Maven installed and Set in your classpath
-* Clone/download the samplerestassureddemo project (https://github.com/eliasnogueira/combined-credit-api)
+* Clone/download the samplerestassureddemo project (https://github.com/Prasun-Bajpai/promotion-api-bdd-demo)

 ## How to execute the tests
 Import the project into Intellij IDEA/Eclipse.
-You can open the test class(PromotionApiTest) on `src\test\java\com\intigral\api` and execute it.
+You can open the runner class(PromotionAPIRunnerTest) on `promotion-api-bdd-demo\src\test\java\com\intigral\api\runner\PromotionAPIRunnerTest.java` and execute it.
-Or we can test it using testng.xml as well which is placed inside directory structure "samplerestassureddemo\testng.xml"
+Or you can test it using mvn clean test command from command prompt or IDE.

-We can also run it from command prompt.

 ### Running the test suites
-The test suites can be run directly by your IDE or by command line.
+The test suite can be run directly by your IDE or by command line.
 If you run `mvn test` all the tests will execute because it's the regular Maven lifecycle to run all the tests.

 ### Generating the test report
-Pre-requsites to enable IntelliJ report generation:
-Form Edit configurations
-1. On the “Listeners tab”, Use default listeners should be checked.
-2. And Output directory should be set correctly.
-3. Check on Use default reporters option which will create test-output folder in your root folder with all reports.
-4. In addition to above steps if you still face the issue, you can even add Listener like “EmailableReporter” or “FailedReporter” in the “Run Configurations”, it will generate test-output directory in your workspace.

-This project uses testng reports to automatically generate the test report.
+On execution of test or mvn test command, test execution report get generated automatically.

-You can access the reports at '\samplerestassureddemo\test-output\emailable-report.html'
+You can access the reports at 'promotion-api-bdd-demo\target\cucumber-reports\index.html'
-* Right click on the emailable-report.html, select 'Open in Browser' and the select the browser.

 ## About the Project Structure